rsonger/software-engineering-lab/_posts/2023-04-01-getting-started.md

 ---

 If the `python` command in **Git Bash** freezes and never gives you a `>>>` prompt, then we need to use a program called [winpty](https://stackoverflow.com/questions/48199794/winpty-and-git-bash) to run the Python executable.
+This is the command for running Python with winpty:

 ```bash
 (.venv) $ winpty python.exe
 ```

-We can create an [alias](https://en.wikipedia.org/wiki/Alias_(command)) in our `.bashrc` file so this alias is always available.
-The `.bashrc` script runs every time we open the Git Bash, so it is a good place to put things like aliases that you want in every bash session.
+We can create an [alias](https://en.wikipedia.org/wiki/Alias_(command)) in our `.bashrc` file so that the `python` command always runs with winpty.
+The `.bashrc` script runs every time we open the Git Bash, so it is a good place to put things like aliases that you want to use every time.
+Type this command to add the alias to your `.bashrc` file:

 ```bash
 (.venv) $ echo "alias python='winpty python.exe'" >> ~/.bashrc
 ```

-This `alias` command assigns the `winpty python.exe` command to `python`.
+Here, the `alias` command assigns the `winpty python.exe` command to `python`.
 Here we use `echo` and `>>` to append the alias command to the end of the `.bashrc` file in the user's home directory.
 We can confirm the command is set by looking at the contents in the `~/.bashrc` file.

 ```bash
 (.venv) $ tail ~/.bashrc